Expert agricultural and rural land solicitors

-Our specialist agricultural solicitors in Bath, Frome, Sherborne and Wells are experts in the legal issues affecting farming and rural businesses.
+Our specialist agricultural solicitors in Bath, Frome, Sherborne and Wells have the knowledge and experience to manage any legal issues affecting your farm or rural business.

-So, whether you are looking to set up a new partnership, sell your farming business, succession plan or settle a dispute our team of agricultural solicitors can help.
-With our wealth of sector knowledge, commitment to personal service and excellent relationships with local agents, we can minimise issues and help you protect the future of your farm.
+Whether you are looking to set up a new partnership, sell your farming business, create a succession plan or settle a dispute, our team of agricultural lawyers can help.
+With our detailed understanding of agricultural law, commitment to personal service and excellent relationships with local agents, we can minimise issues and help you protect the future of your farm.

 Partnerships & Farming Structures